Transforming newborn survival

 Potential for impact

 In Nigeria 240,000 babies die every year in the neonatal period, the second-highest in the world.
-Only 27% of hospitals offer KMC and how much of it is effective is unclear.
+Few hospitals offer KMC services and how much of it is effective is unclear.
 The gap between supply and demand is vast.

 2